laper32/smlib2/README.md

-# smlib2
-SourceMod Library 2
+# SourceMod Library 2
-  Only tested by myself, only tested in csgo, and works.
+  Only tested by myself, only tested in csgo, and works.</br>
   If you want to use, please test it before using.